Duals of Higher Vector Spaces: Eilenberg-Zilber for internal homs, orders, amplitudes and equivalences

 This definition makes use of what is sometimes known as the shuffle product \cite[Tag \href{https://kerodon.net/tag/00RF}{00RF}]{kerodon} between chains.
-Additionally, this map can also be defined in the same way at the level of the Moore complexes, in what is known as the \textit{unnormalized} Eilenberg-Zilber map.
+Additionally, this map can also be defined in the same way at the level of the Moore complexes and referred to as the \textit{unnormalized} Eilenberg-Zilber map.
 It can then be observed that it preserves normalized chains by the simplicial identities.

 \begin{proposition}[Normalized Eilenberg-Zilber Theorem {\cite[Thm.
 2.1a]{EilenbergMacLane1954}}] Let $\huaV$ and $\huaW$ be two simplicial vector spaces.
 The Eilenberg-Zilber map $EZ$ admits a left inverse $AW$, called Alexander-Whitney map,